tytydraco/yessleep/out/Deus_Sex_Machina.md

-*Okay.
+*Alright.
+I’m posting this from a laptop I stole.
+Probably the only one in this place that can actually access the outside, although I don’t know for certain.
+Honestly, I don’t know if anybody’s going to see this, but…I have to try.
+Okay.
 I don’t have much time.
 I’m writing this because I want people to know what’s happening to me.*

 ***Nothing ever really stays dead down here.*** *That’s the first rule.
 The most important rule.
 The rule you really need to remember.*

 *I guess I should start at the beginning–shit, I’m bad at this.
 I was a college student, before…everything.
 I mean, before this place.
 Before the Machine.*

 *But I’m getting ahead of myself.
 Sorry.
 Ah, well–here goes.*

+Not sure how long ago it all started.
+Maybe two years?
+One?
+Three?
+Time doesn’t really work right here.
+Anyway—I’ll start at the beginning, like I said.
+I will try to recall everything as accurately as I can.

 I don’t know how I got here.
 Nobody does.
 I can’t explain it.
 I was on a bus to campus, I fell asleep…and then next thing I know I’m waking up in a dark, empty room with steel walls and no furniture.